ballerina-platform/ballerina-dev-website/swan-lake/featured-use-cases/build-a-data-service-in-ballerina.md

 ## Try the service

-Invoke the defined resource function by sending the `POST` request below to `http://localhost:8080/employees` with the required data as a JSON payload.
+Invoke the defined resource method by sending the `POST` request below to `http://localhost:8080/employees` with the required data as a JSON payload.

 ```
 curl -X POST http://localhost:8080/employees/